 Cranial ultrasound provides a convenient, non-invasive, relatively low-cost screening examination of the haemodynamically-unstable neonate at the bedside.
 The examination also imparts no radiation exposure.
 Sonography is sensitive for the detection of haemorrhage, periventricular leukomalacia and hydrocephalus.

 On ultrasound, hyperechoic areas are firstly identified in a distinctive fashion in the periventricular area, more often at the peritrigonal area and in an area anterior and lateral to the frontal horns (periventricular white matter should be less echogenic than the choroid plexus).

-These are watershed areas that are sensitive to ischemic injury.
+These are watershed areas that are sensitive to ischaemic injury.
 Follow-up scans in the more severely affected patients may reveal the development of cysts in these areas, known as cystic PVL (when cystic PVL is present, it is considered the most predictive sonographic marker for cerebral palsy).